penumbra-zone/dex-explorer/README.md

 A DEX explorer for [Penumbra](https://penumbra.zone/).

+> [!WARNING]
+> This repository is deprecated in favor of [the Penumbra web monorepo](https://github.com/penumbra-zone/web).
+It is no longer maintained and will not receive updates.
+Please refer to the monorepo for the latest developments and features.

 ## Getting Started

 The application is written in [NextJS], and uses [pnpm] for package management.